CreativeWolfies/akyanet-research/akyanet.md

 ## Introduction

 The purpose of Akyanet is to be a better society and an accessible one.
-This will never be a perfect society because it does not exist.
+This will never be a perfect society because that does not exist.
 But we can try to go as close as possible to this utopia.

 -----